 Travellers are having to think outside the box a little this year.

 There are many tourism experts that will try and sell the best deal for a foreign holiday while protecting a traveller's budget.
 Travellers are encouraged to look into tours and package deals that manage the costs more effectively or to focus on companies that offer deals with the Canadian dollar in mind – such as Disney's at par hotel rates.
 Others suggest that travellers broaden their horizons to look for a cheap deal in an unusual location.
 The point is that that the familiar destinations, like the sun-soaked hotspots of the US and Mexico, are now a little beyond the budget of the average traveller.
 So what are the jet-setting gamblers of Canada to do?
 Do they hold off on a trip to the strip of Las Vegas and settle for a staycation in a Canadian alternative?
-For some, the answer lies in offshore online gambling sites like Royal Vegas Canada.

 Why travel on expensive holidays to foreign casinos when online, offshore establishments offer so much.